-On our first trip to Tokyo, we had the opportunity to take a tour with Urban Adventures and enjoyed our time walking through the back roads and alleys of Ningyocho and Nihonbashi area of Tokyo.
-On tour we discovered generations owned family businesses, nibbled on traditional snacks and pastries, and learned a bit about the Japanese culture along the way.
+On our first trip to Tokyo, we had the opportunity to take a neighbourhood tour with Tokyo Urban Adventures.
+We enjoyed our time walking through the back roads and alleys of Ningyocho and Nihonbashi area of Tokyo.
+On tour, we discovered generations owned family businesses, nibbled on traditional snacks and pastries, and learned a bit about the Japanese culture along the way.

 Silvia greets us with a smile as we run up huffing and puffing to the group of travellers standing under the clock tower.
-Apologizing for our tardiness, we’ve finally arrived at the CORRECT meeting location.
+Apologising for our delay, we’ve finally arrived at the CORRECT meeting location.

 The instructions were clear, and we arrived early, but we stupidly were waiting at the wrong spot!